Early Childhood services and immunisation requirements parents and carers FAQs

 If parents/guardians require an interpreter to complete the application, contact the National Translating and Interpreting Service on 131 450.

-For those that are not eligible for the Free Translating Service, there are a number of accredited translator or interpreter services available.
+For those that are not eligible for the Free Translating Service, there are several accredited translator or interpreter services available.
 Visit the National Accreditation Authority for Translators and Interpreters web page to locate a service.

 Parents/guardians will need to take a translated copy of the child’s immunisation records to an immunisation provider.